What Is a Direct Report? + How to Manage a Team

 6. Offer regular performance evaluations.

 It’s important to provide performance evaluations regularly, such as monthly or quarterly.
-Performance evals are important in understanding how employees contribute to an organization’s growth and when employees need coaching or training to improve their performance.
+Performance evaluations are important in understanding how employees contribute to an organization’s growth and when employees need coaching or training to improve their performance.

 Different methods of performance evaluation include: